Physics-50/Module-1/docs/Module1p5.md

 + Repeat as often as necessary to obtain a value for the horizontal distance “d” traveled by the ball (measured from the end of the ramp) and your best estimate of the associated uncertainty in “d.”

-You should spend ~30 min trying to get a good estimate of the distance "d" and its uncertainty.
+You should spend less than 30 minutes trying to get a good estimate of the distance "d" and its uncertainty.
 Please submit your estimate and uncertainty on the following form: (only one lab partner should submit your team's result)

 **The Following is not a Mini-question and should be completed in lab, not before coming to lab.
 Also, we request that only one student from your lab partner pair answer this question (with a response you agree on).**